gnu-octave/octave-cfitsio/README.md

 2. Use the high-level function calls fitsread, fitswrite, fitsinfo to read and write FITS files. or use the low-level functions for custom file manipulation.

-Documentation of functions are availible in octave after install and loading.
+Documentation of functions are available in octave after install and loading.

 Known limitations and bugs
 ==========================